HolyBearTW/holybear.tw/en/blog/index.md

 ---
-title: Blog Not Supported in English
+layout: home
+description: Sorry, this blog is not available in English yet.
 ---
 ::: danger tip
 > ⚠️ Sorry, this blog post is not available in English.<br>